Self Destruct Tour: North American leg #2

-An incident occurred at the tour's Delta Center stop on October 18, 1994 in Salt Lake City.
+An incident occurred at the tour's Delta Center stop on October 18, 1994, in Salt Lake City, Utah.
 Manson was prohibited from performing after the venue owner took offense to Manson's merchandise which included a band t-shirt with the satirical message, "Warning: Heavy Metal Music contains satanic messages that will KILL GOD in your impressionable teenage minds.
 As a result, you will be convinced to KILL YOUR MOM AND DAD, and eventually, in all act of hopeless, suicidal, 'rock and roll' behaviour, you will KILL YOURSELF.
 Please, burn your records while there is still hope."
 During Nine Inch Nail's set, Reznor invited Manson on stage who ripped apart a Book of Mormon then threw it into the audience asking, "Do you let Him [God] run your lives?"

 "You can't explain this to people who weren't around it," recalled Reznor of this leg of the tour.
 "It's not sane, but imagine the kind of people who came to that show, and they're all trying to outdo each other.
-Some of the guys in the (Jim Rose) Circus have horns and a tail, and one of the guys was trying to have trepanation performed on him in my studio: drilling a hole in the back of the head so the spinal fluid leaks out and you're high for ever.
+Some of the guys in the (Jim Rose) Circus have horns and a tail, and one of the guys was trying to have trepanation performed on him in my studio: drilling a hole in the back of the head so the spinal fluid leaks out and you're high forever.
 That's the level it was getting to… I'm going to point the finger at Jim Rose.
 The first time I was ever around him, I was eating a light bulb, thinking, 'What am I doing?'"